MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 [Return to TOC](#toc)

 # <a name="methods"></a>Methods
-<span>`BAD_Mutations` </span>uses TBLASTX to identify genes that are homologous to the query sequence based on translated similarity.
+`BAD_Mutations` uses TBLASTX to identify genes that are homologous to the query sequence based on translated similarity.
 Hits that are above the user-supplied E-value threshold are excluded.
-Once a list of orthlogues is identified, <span>`BAD_Mutations` </span>translates the sequences into amino acids, and aligns them with PASTA.
+Once a list of orthlogues is identified, `BAD_Mutations` translates the sequences into amino acids, and aligns them with PASTA.
 A phylogenetic tree of the species is also estimated from the alignment.
 The alignment is then back-translated using the original nucleotide sequence hits from their respective BLAST databases.
 This alignment is then supplied to the prediction script, where the query codons are evaluated using HyPhy.

 Evaluation of codons uses a likelihood ratio test (LRT) to give the probability that a nonsynonymous SNP is deleterious.
 First, the ratio of the local synonymous and nonsynonymous substitution rates (dN/dS) is estimated from the gene alignment.
 Then, using those rates and the estimated phylogenetic relationship among the sequences, the program tests the likelihood of the queried codon evolving under selective constraint against the likelihood of it evolving neutrally.
 For a full description of the statistical model used, see [Chun and Fay (2009)](http://genome.cshlp.org/content/19/9/1553.abstract).

-<span>`BAD_Mutations` </span>makes several assumptions in its prediction pipeline.
+`BAD_Mutations` makes several assumptions in its prediction pipeline.
 First, putative homologues identified with BLAST are assumed to have conserved function across all of the species represented in the alignment.
 For some gene families, particularly those involved in pathogen recognition and defense, this assumption may not be true.
-Next, <span>`BAD_Mutations` </span>assumes that the sequences identified as homologous through sequence similarity are *orthologous*.
+Next, `BAD_Mutations` assumes that the sequences identified as homologous through sequence similarity are *orthologous*.
 This assumption is immanent in the multiple sequence alignment, as each site in the alignment is then assumed to be orthologous.
 For gene families that are highly duplicated (either proliferating, or due to a whole genome duplication event), this assumption may also be violated.
 That is, sequences identified through BLAST searching may be paralogous, and subject to a different mode of selection than purifying selection.

-As such, exercise caution when interpreting results from <span>`BAD_Mutations` </span>.
+As such, exercise caution when interpreting results from `BAD_Mutations`.

 [Return to TOC](#toc)